 Unless you’re a major history and art lover you might like the Vatican more but I doubt it.
 I’d give Rome a 10/10 and The Vatican (not including the Papal Audience with the Pope in St Peter’s Square) a 8/10… I hate to say it but the Vatican was a hot, jam packed artifact, rug and painting museum….

-Not to say it isn’t really interesting but the magnificence of walking Rome is so much more incredible and awe inspiring.
-The Sistine Chapel was a pretty mural, that truly is incredible to think how it was done but… to the cynic it was a giant painting in a room stuff with hundreds of people while being told to be quiet, all while you walk slowly crammed in the Vatican areas to get to the Sistine Chapel itself.
+The Sistine Chapel was a pretty mural, that truly is incredible to think how it was done but… to the cynic it was a giant painting in a room stuffed with hundreds of people while being told to be quiet, To get there you also have to walk slowly being crammed in the Vatican areas to get to the Sistine Chapel itself.

 I know this is cynical but… I took a vote and 90% of the people agree.
 I just think it is so much more incredible to see the structures, people and streets of Rome then a lot of paintings and artifacts… again unless that is your thing.